macports/macports-webapp/docs/DEPLOYMENT.md

 ## Setup without Docker

-This is the traditional python-django route that we will follow.
-Make sure PostgreSQL, SOLR and Memcached(optional) have been setup as described above.
-Python3 is recommended.
+This is the traditional Python-Django route that we will follow.
+Make sure PostgreSQL, Solr and Memcached (optional) have been setup as described above.
+Python 3 is recommended.

 Start by cloning the repository:
 ```bash